keptn/tutorials/site/tutorials/keptn-openshift-crc-07.md

 In this tutorial you'll get a full tour on how to run Keptn on Code Ready Containers.
 [Code Ready Containers](https://developers.redhat.com/products/codeready-containers/overview) gets you up and running with an OpenShift cluster on your local machine in minutes.

+Special thanks to [Marc Chisinevski](https://github.com/marcredhat) who built the technical foundation for this tutorial that made it possible for us to provide this tutorial.

+### What you'll learn

+- How to install CodeReady containers on your local machine
+- How to install Keptn on this platform
+- How to set up a multi-stage delivery pipeline with Keptn
+- How to set up quality gates based on service-level objectives
+- How to enable auto-remediation with Keptn and Unleash

 ## Prerequisites & Resources
 Duration: 5:00